-Area 11: This hallway has a shimmering curtain of green emeralds halfway down its length.
-The emeralds act in a similar fashion as the diamonds in Area 6.
+AREA 11: This hallway has a shimmering curtain of green emeralds halfway down its length.
+These emeralds act as those in Area 6.

-AREAS 12-14: CHAMBERS OF THE HIRSENKEELT
+CHAMBERS OF THE HIRSENKEELT

-Area 12: The door on the balcony leading into this chamber is of a blackened wood, sanded to a near glassy finish and glittering with a thousand pinpricks of light.
+AREA 12: The door on the balcony leading into this chamber is of a blackened wood, sanded to a near glassy finish and glittering with a thousand pinpricks of light.
 The door is cool to the touch and smooth as glass.
 A wisp of air blows from underneath the doorway.